The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

 Cossack Squat Progressions

 Once you feel comfortable doing one progression, move to the next level.
 You can also consider Cossack squat alternatives to shake up your workouts.

-The four cossack squat progressions are:
+The four cossack squat progression options are:

 • Stretch your hips and hamstrings